Damodar Mauzo

-His collection of Short stories Teresa's Man and Other Stories from Goa was nominated for the Frank O'Connor International award in 2015.
+His collection of short stories Teresa's Man and Other Stories from Goa was nominated for the Frank O'Connor International award in 2015.
 He has served as a member of the executive board, general council, as well as the finance committee of the Sahitya Akademi.

-Early life
+Early life (1944–1965)

-Mauzo was born on 1 August 1944 to a Gaud Saraswat Brahmin family, in South Goa in the coastal village of Majorda.
+Damodar Mauzo was born on 1 August 1944 to a Gaud Saraswat Brahmin (GSB) family, in Majorda, Goa, which was part of Portuguese India during the Portuguese Empire (now in India).
 His primary education was in the Marathi and Portuguese languages, while his secondary education was in English.
-He studied at the New Era High School in Margao.
+He studied at the New Era High School, Margão.